 • Although not all of them are active, Costa Rica has around 200 volcanoes.

 • Costa Rica is home to approximately 5 percent of the world’s biodiversity, but only occupies around 0.3 percent of the planet’s surface.

 • Poas Volcano in central Costa Rica has the second-largest volcanic crater in the world

 • Noted explorer Christopher Columbus first visited what is now Costa Rica in 1502.

 • Spanish colonists first established a permanent presence in Costa Rica in 1563.

 • After a short-lived civil war, Costa Rica’s constitution was passed in 1949.

 • Costa Rica hasn’t had a national army since 1948.

-• Costa Rica has a population of around 4.7 million people – a little more than half the population of New York City.
+• Costa Rica has a population of just over 5 million people – a little more than half the population of New York City.

 • Religion plays an important role in Costa Rica’s culture, with approximately 76 percent of Costa Ricans identifying as Catholic.